kees1948/UniFLEX/Software/Kernel-builds/Actual/README.md

 expected to work. the KXX setting should match the modification on the CPU09MON board.
 Unmodified CPU09MON should work properly with kernels which report 6309/K10/...

+[2025-05-10]

+Added a simple yet effective mechanism for shared memory (between processes) to th kernel code.
+I added the  'ummap' call for this.